 Peanut Butter Treats This is a special treat Our dogs love!

-1/2 cup flour 3/4 cup oatmeal 1/4 cup wheat germ 1/4 cup peanut butter (creamy) 1/4 cup salad oil 1/4 cup honey 1 tsp baking powder 1/2 cup water
+1/2 cup flour 3/4 cup oatmeal 1/4 cup wheat germ 1/4 cup peanut butter (creamy) (No Xylitol) 1/4 cup salad oil 1/4 cup honey 1 tsp baking powder 1/2 cup water

-Combine all ingredients and mix on low until mixed.
+Combine all ingredients and mix on low until smooth.
 Make into 1 tablespoon-sized balls (or any shape you like, have fun!) and place on uncreased cookie sheet.
 I then flatten balls to 1/4 inch using the tines of a fork.
 Bake at 325*degrees for 15-20 minutes, or until golden brown.
-Makes approx. 20 dog treats. *Note- some dogs are allergic to wheat, you can omit the wheat germ if this is the case*
+Makes approx. 20 dog treats. (occasionally I will drizzle just a tiny bit of honey over the treat after its baked) Enjoy!